saniyajsr/Delta/README.md

 # Delta
-This is delta for git and github
+This is a delta for git and github class.